sgsmi.org

 Soon after, in 1816, Louis Campau made the first attempt at permanent settlement at Saginaw by setting up a trading post.
 Trails leading from Detroit and the Mackinac area began to provide a slow start to Saginaw's development.

-fORT sAGINAW AND PIONEERS IN SAGINAW
+FORT SAGINAW AND PIONEERS IN SAGINAW

 On September 10, 1822, Territorial Governor Lewis Cass issued a proclamation that set off the boundaries of Saginaw County, although it remained attached to Oakland County for administrative purposes until there was sufficient population to organize a separate government.
 The county boundaries initially included what is now the southern portion of Bay County and Midland County and the northwest corner of Shiawassee County.